como-instalar-mariadb-en-raspberry-pi

-In this post we will see how to install MariaDB on a Debian-based Linux distribution such as Raspbian on Raspberry Pi.
+In this post, we are going to see how to install MariaDB on a Debian-based Linux distribution like Raspbian on Raspberry Pi.

-In the previous post we saw how to install MySQL on Raspberry Pi.
-This post is closely related, so we will refer to it frequently.
+In the previous post, we saw how to install MySQL on Raspberry Pi.
+This post is closely related, so we will frequently refer to it.

 MariaDB is a database management system derived from MySQL with a GPL (General Public License).
-It is developed by Michael Widenius, one of the founders of MySQL, the MariaDB foundation and the open source software development community.
+It is developed by Michael Widenius, one of the founders of MySQL, the MariaDB Foundation, and the free software developer community.

-When Oracle bought MySQL, they made certain changes in licensing that concerned the community, even to the point of the threat that they wanted, ultimately, to harm it in favor of their commercial databases.
+When Oracle purchased MySQL, it made certain changes to the licensing that concerned the community, even leading to the threat that they ultimately wanted to harm it in favor of their commercial databases.

-Be that as it may, these were the reasons for the creation of MariaDB in 2009 as a database derived from MySQL and with almost total compatibility.
-This compatibility means that it is often referred to as MySQL/MariaDB, indicating that either one is possible.
+Whatever the case, these were the reasons for the creation of MariaDB in 2009 as a database derived from MySQL with almost total compatibility.
+This compatibility often leads to it being referred to as MySQL/MariaDB, indicating that either one is possible.

 Since then, MariaDB has replaced MySQL in many distributions, developments, and servers.
 In fact, when it is now said that MySQL is the most used database in free projects, it should be said MySQL/MariaDB.

-In the projects of this blog, unless expressly indicated, we will use MariaDB as the preferred option for MySQL/MariaDB projects.
+In the projects on this blog, unless expressly indicated, we will preferentially use MariaDB for MySQL/MariaDB projects.

 Install MariaDB

-Installing MariaDB on Raspberry Pi is just as simple as with MySQL.
-In fact, it is practically identical.
+Installing MariaDB on Raspberry Pi is just as easy as with MySQL.
+In fact, it’s practically identical.
 First, we update packages with,

 sudo apt update

-Next, we install MariaDB by running the following command,
+Next, we install MariaDB by executing the following command,

 sudo apt install mariadb-server